seralkin/casestudy/README.md

 For the case 1 :

-1- Created Language__c (Picklist) and Survey_Date__c (Date/Time) fields on Contact.
+* Created Language__c (Picklist) and Survey_Date__c (Date/Time) fields on Contact.
-2- Created SendEmailBatch Class.
+* Created SendEmailBatch Class.
     This class does the following;
      a.
 Retrieves Contacts which has Survey_Date__c less than now.
      b.
 Sends email to those contacts in different languages according to Language__c value on Contact.
      c.
 Updates Survey_Date__c of processed Contacts to null.
-3- Create ScheduleSendEmailBatch class to schedule this class once in a day at 23:59.
+* Created ScheduleSendEmailBatch class to schedule this class once in a day at 23:59.
 This class will invoke SendEmilBatch class and make it process 200 records at a time.
-4- Created Test Class for SchedulerClass (TestScheduleSendEmailBatch).
+* Created Test Class for SchedulerClass (TestScheduleSendEmailBatch).

 For the Case 2: